Marc-Berg/node-red-contrib-iobroker/README.md

 # Node-RED Nodes for ioBroker Integration

-This repository provides custom Node-RED nodes for seamless integration with ioBroker via WebSocket communication.
+External Node-RED integration nodes for ioBroker communication.
+NOT an ioBroker adapter - standalone package for external Node-RED instances to connect with ioBroker via WebSocket.

+## Important Notice

+⚠️ This package is designed for **external** Node-RED installations.
+It allows independent Node-RED instances to communicate with ioBroker.
+Install this package in your existing Node-RED setup to connect to ioBroker.

 ## Features